Ibrahimshah0900/Projects-During-Learning/User Mangement System/README.md

 - The script will automatically create `users.json` if it does not exist.
 - You can add, update, delete, or query users by calling the respective functions.

-## Future Improvements

-For simplicity, this project does not include advanced features.
-Future additions could include password management, data encryption, and user authentication.

-Feel free to customize this README as needed for your GitHub repository!